TonichaB/Trivia-Quiz/README.md

 - Pixelied.com Website- I have used this website to convert my images from JPEG/PNG to WEBP.
 - Python- Via the terminal in Codeanywhere I have used python3 in order to preview the website using a local HTTP server.
 - AmIResponsive Website- To view overall functionality across devices I have used the AmIResponsive website.
+- Trivia API- To source the questions and answers content for the quiz.

 ### Languages Used